zeke/ms-build-2019-talk/README.md

 - Dependabot
 - Semantic Pull Requests

-## Probot
+## Roll your own (Zeke)
 - Webhooks - https://github.com/octokit/webhooks.js/blob/master/lib/webhook-names.json
+- Probot

-### GitHub Actions
+- GitHub Actions
     - arbitrary code execution
     - respond to any webhook event
     - run on a schedule
     - Secrets API
     - Docker
     - explicit: The configuration is right in the repo

 ### Engaging Users in different ways
 - lead with a thanks / recognize effort